Mark Wilson (Scottish footballer): International career

 Wilson appeared over 30 times for his country in youth internationals up to and including under-21 level.
 He featured in the 2001 UEFA Under-16 Championship.
 In February 2004, Wilson won the first of his nineteen caps for the Scotland under-21 side, starting in the 2–1 friendly defeat at home to Hungary under-21.
 Wilson was named in the Scotland Future squad to face Germany B in December 2004.
 He started the game, which ended in a 3–0 defeat for Scotland.

 Wilson believed that his move to Celtic would enhance his chances of selection for the full national side, but these hopes were denied by a succession of injuries that limited his appearances for Celtic.
 He was selected by Craig Levein for a friendly game against the Faroe Islands in November 2010, but withdrew due to injury.

 Wilson was again named in the Scotland squad in February 2011.
 Wilson won his first international cap when he replaced Phil Bardsley during the Nations Cup match against Northern Ireland.

 Coaching career

+Airdrie

 After Kevin McBride departed Scottish League One club Airdrieonians, Wilson was then appointed Head coach on 31 October 2016.
-Wilson was in charge of first-team affairs, working under Director of football, Gordon Dalziel.
-His 1st game in charge resulted in a 2–1 win at Cliftonhill stadium against Albion Rovers.
+Wilson was in charge of first-team affairs, working under the Director of football, Gordon Dalziel.
+His first game in charge resulted in a 2–1 win at Cliftonhill stadium against Albion Rovers.
 Airdrie finished third in 2016–17 Scottish League One, but were defeated in the promotion playoffs by Alloa Athletic.
 Wilson left Airdrie in June 2017, by mutual consent.

+Brechin City

 On 4 September 2019, Wilson was appointed manager of League Two side Brechin City.
-Brechin finished last in the curtailed 2019–20 Scottish League Two season, but avoided a relegation playoff as it was cancelled due to the covid-19 pandemic.
+Brechin finished last in the curtailed 2019–20 Scottish League Two season, but avoided a relegation playoff as it was cancelled due to the COVID-19 pandemic.
 Wilson was sacked by Brechin after a bad start to the 2020–21 season.

+Partick Thistle

+Wilson worked for Partick Thistle as an under-18 coach, and in February 2025 he was made interim manager of the first team alongside club captain Brian Graham.

+On 30 May 2025, Wilson was appointed head coach on a permanent basis.

+In Wilson's first game in permanent charge he guided Thistle to a 4–1 away victory over Edinburgh City in the Scottish League Cup group stages.